 Short inspection reports only give an overall grade; you have to read the report itself to gauge whether the detailed grading from the earlier full inspection still stands.

-- Previous Ofsted grade: Good on 1st March 2010
+- Previous Ofsted grade: Satisfactory on 12th October 2011

 - Ofsted report: View the Ofsted report